Abbey Gardens in Bury St Edmunds

 HOTELS AND PLACES TO STAY NEAR TO GARDEN

 If you want to take a break, why not stay in one of our recommended hotels.
 Each hotel has genuine guest reviews enabling you to book from anywhere in the world in total confidence.
 Not only do we feature hotels near the garden, we also feature hotels worldwide and at all major airports.
 Special prices up to 70% off standard rates as well as hundreds of exclusive deals.
-Look now - click here.
+Look now for hotels near Abbey Gardens - click here.